HomeArticlesComparisonDepreciation vs Appreciation

 Depreciation - Deep Dive

 Depreciation reflects the systematic decline in an asset's value, driven by physical wear, technological obsolescence, or market oversupply.
-For businesses, depreciation is also a formal accounting concept — spreading the cost of a capital asset such as machinery, vehicles, or equipment over its useful life rather than expensing the entire cost in the purchase year.
-This both reflects economic reality (the asset delivers value over many years, not just one) and provides a tax deduction in each of those years rather than a single lump deduction upfront.
+For businesses, depreciation is also a formal accounting concept: spreading the cost of a capital asset such as machinery, vehicles, or equipment over its useful life rather than expensing the entire cost in the purchase year.
+This matches economic reality (the asset delivers value over many years, not just one) and produces a tax deduction in each of those years rather than a single lump deduction upfront.

 Two methods dominate in practice.
-Straight-line depreciation deducts an equal amount of the asset's depreciable cost (purchase price minus expected salvage value) every year over its useful life — simple, predictable, and easy to budget around.
-Declining balance depreciation front-loads larger deductions in the early years and tapers off in later years, which better reflects how many real-world assets — vehicles especially — actually lose value faster when new and more slowly as they age.
+Straight-line depreciation deducts an equal amount of the asset's depreciable cost (purchase price minus expected salvage value) every year over its useful life, simple, predictable, and easy to budget around.
+Declining balance depreciation front-loads larger deductions in the early years and tapers off later, which better matches how many real-world assets, vehicles especially, actually lose value faster when new and more slowly as they age.
 A units-of-production method exists too, tying the deduction to actual usage (machine hours, miles driven) rather than the passage of time, which suits assets whose wear depends more on how hard they're used than on how long they've been owned.

 The numbers involved are often larger than people expect.
-A new car typically depreciates 15-20% in its first year alone — purely from leaving the dealership — and continues declining 10-15% annually after that, meaning a car purchased for ₹15 lakh can be worth under ₹7 lakh after just 5 years.
+A new car typically depreciates 15-20% in its first year alone, purely from leaving the dealership, and keeps declining 10-15% annually after that, meaning a car purchased for ₹15 lakh can be worth under ₹7 lakh after just 5 years.
 Electronics depreciate even faster due to rapid technological obsolescence: a laptop or smartphone can lose 25-35% of its value within the first year as newer models arrive and demand for the older one drops sharply, independent of its physical condition.

 Appreciation - Deep Dive

 Appreciation reflects an asset gaining value over time, typically driven by scarcity, inflation, improving demand, or development.
-Real estate is the most commonly cited appreciating asset, and the underlying reason is structural: land is inherently limited in supply, and it cannot be manufactured the way consumer goods can.
+Real estate is the most commonly cited appreciating asset, and the underlying reason is structural: land is inherently limited in supply, and it can't be manufactured the way consumer goods can.
 Well-located property has historically appreciated 3-8% annually in many markets over multi-decade periods, though this range varies enormously by specific location, local infrastructure development, and the broader market cycle the asset happens to be held through.
-Past appreciation in any single location is never a guarantee of future appreciation — markets near new infrastructure can outperform for a window of years and then stagnate once that growth driver is priced in.
+Past appreciation in any single location is never a guarantee of future appreciation.
+Markets near new infrastructure can outperform for a window of years and then stagnate once that growth driver gets priced in.

 Equities, when held in productive, growing businesses, also appreciate over time as company earnings and broader market valuations grow.
-Historically, diversified equity holdings have delivered higher long-term average returns than real estate in many markets, though with significantly more year-to-year volatility — a portfolio can drop 20-30% in a bad year even while its long-term trend remains upward.
-This volatility is the key structural difference from depreciation's behavior: appreciation depends on external market forces — demand shifts, scarcity dynamics, broader economic growth — rather than a predictable, mechanical wear-based decline curve.
-A depreciating car loses value on a fairly knowable schedule; an appreciating stock or property can lose value for several years running before resuming growth, which is why appreciation requires a longer time horizon and a higher tolerance for short-term uncertainty than depreciation's relatively predictable decline.
+Historically, diversified equity holdings have delivered higher long-term average returns than real estate in many markets, though with significantly more year-to-year volatility; a portfolio can drop 20-30% in a bad year even while its long-term trend remains upward.
+This volatility marks the key structural difference from how depreciation behaves.
+Appreciation depends on external market forces, demand shifts, scarcity dynamics, broader economic growth, rather than a predictable, mechanical wear-based decline curve.
+A depreciating car loses value on a fairly knowable schedule; an appreciating stock or property can lose value for several years running before resuming growth.
+That's why appreciation calls for a longer time horizon and a higher tolerance for short-term uncertainty than depreciation's relatively predictable decline.

-It's also worth noting that appreciation and depreciation can coexist within a single asset.
-A house and the land beneath it are often treated separately for exactly this reason — the structure depreciates from wear and aging while the underlying land can appreciate from location demand, and the net change in total property value depends on which effect dominates.
+Appreciation and depreciation can also coexist within a single asset.
+A house and the land beneath it are often treated separately for exactly this reason: the structure depreciates from wear and aging while the underlying land can appreciate from location demand, and the net change in total property value depends on which effect dominates.

 A Side-by-Side Numerical Example